When did Farmington Hills become a City?

 What laws are there governing temporary signs?
 (34-5.5)

 Lots of illegal temporary signs are placed at the roadside.
 Our taxes then go to the pickup and disposal of these signs.
 Political signs are permitted when they conform to placement and time restrictions.
 Signs advertising property for sale are permitted only on property that is for sale 6 square feet, 4 feet high and set back at least 5 feet from the property line.
 Garage sale and open house signs are covered below.
 Certain types of temporary signs are available for businesses.
 All other signs – any questions, check with the Zoning Division at 248-871-2520 – are not permitted.
 Please don’t be one of the litterers that clutters up our community.
 The roadsides, clear of signs, are far more beautiful, less disturbing to the eye.
 These illegal signs are quite different from the legal “accessory signs” of our local businesses, who register, who pay taxes, and who are part of the community.

 How does a business get a temporary sign permit?

 Temporary accessory signs (signs that pertain to the property on which they are located) are permitted within all business districts and within a light industrial district.
 Temporary wall signs may be erected for a period of 14 days each, not more than four times within any 12-month period.
 They may be no larger than 32 square feet and may not extend beyond the wall to which they are attached.
-Temporary freestanding signs are only permitted as grand opening signs.
-These cannot not be greater than 16 square feet in area, not more than four (4) feet above the ground, and must have a setback of at least 10 feet from the property line.
-This option is available only within 6 months of the issuance of a certificate of occupancy.
+Temporary freestanding signs permitted cannot not be greater than 20 square feet in area, not more than six (6) feet above the ground, and must have a setback of at least 5 feet from the property line.
+Duration for 64 days.

 Temporary sign permits cost $75.00 and must be obtained at the Zoning Division.